OmarKhaled1504/BloggingPlatformAPI/README.md

 - 🧼 DTO-based data contracts
 - 📅 Automatic handling of creation and update timestamps
 - 🐬 MySQL integration with Pomelo provider
+- 🔍 Search posts by title, content, or category term
+- 📄 Pagination for efficient result browsing
+- ✅ Model validation for POST and PUT requests

 ---